HanYuanHsu/ai-math/readme.md

 You will complete these `python` files.

 - `deploy/${NEW_MODEL}.py`: how to deploy your model to handle the prompt requests
+- `prompts/prompt.py`: Add your prompt for your new models
 - `models/${NEW_MODEL}.py`: how to request to your model which deployed
 - `evaluate.py`: import your model and use